 Why do we care about 2006?
-That’s the year Convoso marks as its beginning.
+That’s the year Convoso marks its beginning.
 And we were in good company!

 YouTube had launched the year before in 2005, and the first iPhone wouldn’t be announced until the next year in 2007.
 MySpace ruled social networking (My what? you ask – check your history books kids, it was global, it was huge.
 In fact, in 2006 it became the most visited website in the US ).

-What technology came out in 2006?
+What new technology came out in 2006?
 Only the likes of Facebook and Twitter.
 Plus, Sony unveiled the PS3 and Nintendo launched the Wii; Motorola unveiled a new edition of its ever-popular flip phone, the Razr.
 Oh—and Google bought a little thing called YouTube.

 Google expanded its dominance of search engine traffic and shelled out $1.65 billion to acquire the nascent YouTube platform, buying itself video search capabilities.
 That seems to have worked out pretty well.

 Let’s take a trip down memory lane and compare 2006’s tech then vs. now.
 See how far technology and the everyday experiences it shapes have come over the years.